How Do You Report A Data Breach To The ICO?

 If a personal data breach occurs that could affect the rights and freedoms of the data subject, the organisation must notify the ICO within 72 hours.
 They must also contact the data subject without undue delay to inform them of the breach.

 Personal data breach claims also have a time limit.
-If you wish to make a claim against a private company or organisation, the limit is usually six years.
-However, if you wish to make a claim against a public body, such as your local council, then the time limit is 1 year.
+If you wish to make a claim against a private organisation, the limit is usually six years.
+However, if you wish to make a claim against a public body, such as your local council, then there’s a 1 year time limit.

 Who Can Report A Data Breach To The ICO?